 Industrial properties can be the most challenging and complex of the ALTA surveys done in the industry.
 These properties may require the help of DLZ survey teams trained in confined space entry.
 We also have 3D scanning capabilities which we use to complete both small and large size commercial property drawings.
 This ensures a precise and accurate drawing.
 DLZ takes the time to talk with current owners and employees of the industrial site gathering enough property information in order to insure a complete product.

 INVESTING IN THE FUTURE

-DLZ invested time and money in the upgrade of its survey equipment and methods.
+DLZ has also invested time and money in the upgrade of its survey equipment and methods.
 We upgraded to Trimble R8 and R10 GPS receivers.
-These units are fully operational in RTK (real time kinematic) as well the ODOT VRS (Virtual Reference Station) modes.
+These units are fully operational in RTK (real time kinematic) as well as the ODOT VRS (Virtual Reference Station) modes.
 DLZ is experienced in the use of these real time systems as well as static GPS collection and processing.

 DLZ invested in its traditional survey equipment as well, upgrading with digital level, robotic/reflectorless total station, and data collection units.
 This equipment enables DLZ to move to a one-man crew for many survey tasks, thus increasing efficiency and flexibility.

 DLZ owns a terrestrial 3D laser scanner, with the capability to scan and create digital models of real world features with unprecedented detail and accuracy.
 Through the judicious use of these new technologies and equipment, DLZ improved not only the accuracy of its survey products, but its efficiency, its flexibility, and ultimately its competitive edge in the survey world.